noir-lang/book/src/getting_started/tornado_cash.md

    priv leaf = std::hash::hash_to_field(message);
 ```

 The message is hashed using `hash_to_field`.
-The specific hash function that is being used is implemented by the backend chosen.
+The specific hash function that is being used is chosen by the backend.
 The only requirement is that this hash function can heuristically be used as a random oracle.
 If only collision resistance is needed, then one can call `std::hash::pedersen` instead.

 ```rust,noplaypen
     priv is_member = std::merkle::check_membership(root, leaf, index, hashpath);